Miyakodori

 Win or lose, all is laughter

 You are taught konpira-fune-fune — a tatami-room game played to the song.
 The loser takes a playful forfeit — and everyone laughs.
 Lose, and you laugh.
 Win, and you laugh more.
 Some guests say the losing is the better half.
-Between rounds the conversation grows easier — and what truly fills the room is not the sake, but the warmth that comes with sharing the time.
+Between rounds the conversation gets easier.
+By the end of the game, most guests have stopped worrying about doing it right.

 What you have just read is a private evening — the room, the geisha, and the pace, yours alone.
 The 2-hour Signature is the okami’s recommendation for a first visit; the 3-hour Full Course adds the kaiseki meal and a third geisha.